usi-advanced-networking/switch-cache/README.md

     - update the IP and UPD length fields; and
     - set the UDP checksum to 0.
 - Don't use `valid` as a header field, as it conflicts with setValid/setInvalid in P4.
+- p4app uses Mininet to connect hosts h1 and h2 to switch s1.
+The port numbers
+  are assigned in increasing order, so h1 is connected to s2 on port 1, and h2 on port 2.
+- After you run p4app, check that it creates the directory `/tmp/p4app-logs`.
+    - If this directory does not exit, there may be a problem with your Docker installation.
 - The switch dumps sent/received packets in `/tmp/p4app-logs/s1-eth*.pcap`
     - `eth1` is connected to h1, and `eth2` to h2
     - you can inspect the pcaps with [wireshark](https://www.wireshark.org/)
+- You can also run wireshark on a single host, e.g. on host2:

+    ~/p4app/p4app exec m h2 tcpdump -Uw - | wireshark -ki -

 ## Running